Most of my quilts don’t use landscape blocks.

 That works just fine with my usual solid-color blocks as backgrounds.

-But as I was drawing them, I kept envisioning them in an actual landscape.
+But as I was drawing them, I kept envisioning my dinosaurs in an actual landscape.
 I wanted the pterodactyls to be flying in the sky, above dinosaurs stomping across the earth.
 And I kept envisioning volcanoes and clouds and palmy prehistoric plants – and those needed to be rooted in the ground and stretching up to the sky.

 So I did a lot of thinking about how to make these landscape blocks.
 I wanted a young, jagged, volcanic panorama – and I wanted it to be easy.